michelmelo/commerce.js/docs/07_Concepts.md

   object](#the-live-object)
 * Generate client side validation rules
 * Get a full list of states/provinces for a country to populate a select field
+* Get the buyer's location from an IP address
 * Set a new tax zone for the checkout when the customer changes their shipping address

 All helper endpoints on the [Checkout](/docs/api/?shell#checkout) resource update the live object.
 E.g. If you select a